StatMixedML/XGBoostLSS/README.md

 :construction: Estimation of full predictive distribution without relying on a distributional assumption.  <br/>

 ## Available Distributions
 Currently, XGBoostLSS supports the following distributions.
-More continuous distributions, as well as discrete, mixed discrete-continuous and zero-inflated distributions are to come soon.
+More continuous (univariate & multivariate) distributions, as well as discrete, mixed discrete-continuous and zero-inflated distributions are to come soon.

 <img align="center" src="../master/figures/distr.png">